chanonly123/AutoKeyboard/README.md

 # AutoKeyboard for iOS written in Swift 3.0

 Automatic Keyboard handling with ease.
-It update constraints which are bound with `bottomLayoutGuide`.
+It is fully automatic keyboard handling.
+Like in android no need to resize views when keyboard appears.
+It updates constraints which are bounded with `bottomLayoutGuide`.
+Feels like `bottomLayoutGuide` moves UP and DOWN with keyboard.
+Just need to `register` and `unResgister` thats it.

 ## []()
 ![alt tag](https://github.com/chanonly123/AutoKeyboard/blob/master/demo.gif)